rremple/intervalidus/readme.md

   retrieval by interval.
 Box search trees manage "boxed" data in multidimensional double space.
 Unlike classic spacial search trees (used in collision detection and the like), these data structures manage "boxes" rather than individual points.
 Boxes are split and stored in all applicable subtrees (hyperoctants) of the data structure as subtrees are split.
-Intervalildus uses the ordered hashes defined on domain components of intervals to approximate all domain intervals as boxes in double space, and then manages valid data associated with these boxes in the box search tree.
+Intervalildus uses the ordered hashes of interval boundaries to approximate all domain intervals as boxes in double space, and then manages valid data associated with these boxes in the box search tree.
 This not only results in dramatically faster retrieval (e.g., `getAt` and `getIntersecting`), since many mutation operations use intersection retrieval in their own logic, they are made dramatically faster as well.
 Only the